Home

 Why The Seven Ewe Lambs?

-After seeing what Abraham was doing, the king asked Abraham: "What is the meaning of these seven ewe lambs you have set apart by themselves?"
-And after hearing the king's question, Abraham responded by saying: "Accept these seven lambs from my hand as a witness that I dug this water-well."
+But know that Abraham would go a step further by separating the seven ewe lambs from his overall gift to Abimelech.
+Now, after seeing what Abraham was doing, the king asked Abraham: "What is the meaning of these seven ewe lambs you have set apart by themselves?"
+After hearing the king's question, Abraham responded by saying: "Accept these seven lambs from my hand as a witness that I dug this water well."

-So Abimelech would accept the seven ewe lambs as a confirmation by the king that Abraham had indeed dug that water-well.
-So the place was called "Beersheba the Well of the Oath", because of this oath that the two men had made together at that place.
-So after the treaty had been made at Beersheba, Abimelech and Phicol the commander of his forces returned to the land of the Philistines.
-A short while later, Abraham would plant a grove in that place and there he would call on the name of the Lord.
+So Abimelech would accept the seven ewe lambs as confirmation from the king that Abraham had indeed dug that water well.
+From this point forward, the place was now known as "Beersheba the Well of the Oath."
+Nonetheless, after the treaty had been made at Beersheba, Abimelech and Phicol, the commander of his forces, returned to the land of the Philistines.
+And a short while later, we find Abraham planting a grove in that place, and it's there he would call on the name of the Lord.

-Understand that Abraham was appreciative of the fact that God had once again shown him favor and blessed him with a high level royal friendship with Abimelech.
-And because of this, Abraham would reside in the land of the Philistines for quite awhile.
+Now, Abraham was doing this because he was appreciative of the fact that God had, once again, shown him a favor, for the Lord had blessed him with a high-level, royal friendship with Abimelech.
+And because of this friendship and favor, Abraham would reside in the land of the Philistines for quite a while.

 Related - Bible Study Online Articles - Links